Code-Institute-Submissions/hidden-gems/README.md

 ## Overview

 A website for people who wish to travel throughout Ireland, and visit some of the lesser-known landscapes and historic sites.
 The website is built as a single-page website that is responsive across all main devices; desktop, tablet, and mobile.

-The website features images to showcases some of the locations that the site highlights.
-The website also features an interactive map of Ireland that allows users to select different categories of tourist attractions, and see where they are located.
+The website features features an interactive map of Ireland that allows users to select different categories of tourist attractions, and see where they are located.
 The website also features a contact form that allows them to enquire about more information, and also submit attractions that have not yet been mentioned or implemented on the map.

 The main goal of this website is to promote traveling within Ireland and to give attention to some of the lesser-known tourist attractions.